soulwing/oaq-adapter/README.md

 The project for which this was a dependency made a decision to abandon Oracle AQ and this resource adapter has never been used in a production capacity.
-It remains here as a reference to other who might be interested in building such a thing, but likely will require some effort to restore it to a working condition.
+It remains here as a reference to others who might be interested in building such a thing.
+It will likely require some effort to restore it to a working condition.

 In order to build this module, you will need to install the Oracle JDBC driver